xelatihy/yocto-gl/doc/yocto_math.md

     const mat<T, N + 1, N + 1>& a, const ray<T, N>& b);
 ~~~

-transforms a ray by a matrix
+transforms a ray by a matrix (direction is not normalized after)

 ### Function transform_bbox()